Armored Heart: L'Odeur de l'Amour

 Mara nodded, then reached under her chair, for her damaged glaive.
 “Wasn’t easy.
 But it was worth it.”

-“Lord Duin loves few things more than a spear, broken upon the shield of an enemy.
+“Lord Daray loves few things more than a spear, broken upon the shield of an enemy.
 I’m inclined to say this qualifies, Femme d’Arme.
 I will carve you a new shaft, and it will be imbued with his every blessing, I assure you.”

 Again, Mara blushed, though this time she made no effort to hide it.